klyed/hivesmartchain/docs/reference/vent.md

 We can maintain a view-mode table that feels like that of a ordinary CRUD app though it is backed by a stream of events coming from our Solidity contracts.

-Burrow can also emit a JSONSchema for the projection file format with `burrow vent schema`.
+Burrow can also emit a JSONSchema for the projection file format with `hsc vent schema`.
 You can use this to validate your projections using any of the
 [JSONSchema](https://json-schema.org/) tooling.

 ### Projection specification